Boiler Maintenance: What You Should Know

 Deaerators

-Deaerators remove oxygen and other gasses from pumpable and liquid components.
-They also protect steam systems from corrosive gasses by reducing dissolved oxygen and carbon dioxide levels.
+Deaerators remove oxygen and other gases from pumpable and liquid components.
+They also protect steam systems from corrosive gases.
+They work by reducing dissolved oxygen and carbon dioxide levels.

 Common Boiler Issues

-Failing to keep up with boiler preventative maintenance can lead to the following problems with your boiler.
-The best way you can prevent a lot of the problems outlined below include the following:
+Failing to keep up with boiler preventative maintenance can lead to the following problems.

 Leaks

-An unchecked boiler leak can end up causing water damage to your home.
-The electrical components supporting the unit can also start malfunctioning.
-The following problems can lead to a leaking boiler:
+An unchecked boiler leak can cause water damage to your facilities.
+The electrical components supporting the unit can also malfunction if they come into contact with dripping water.
+Some issues that can cause a leaking boiler include:

 Corrosion

-Corrosion is caused by oxygen in air or water reacting with the metal in your boiler components.
-Once the oxidation process starts, holes and cavities can form, eventually destroying the metal.
+Corrosion occurs when oxygen in the air or water reacts with the metal in your boiler components.
+Once oxidation begins, holes and cavities can form, eventually destroying the metal.
 Common causes of boiler corrosion include:

-• Boilers getting exposed to dissolved gasses in boiler water
+- Boilers getting exposed to dissolved gases in boiler water

 Scaling

-Boiler scaling is caused by impurities from water during a heat transfer and landing on the surface of the transport components.
+Boiler scaling occurs when impurities from heated water deposit on the surfaces of transport components.
 It leads to interference with heat transfer and the formation of hot spots.

 Foaming

-The contamination caused by steam and boiler-water solids leads to the formation of bubbles or froth, also known as foaming.
-Foam can lower the efficiency of your boiler unit and can be detected with regular boiler maintenance.
+Contamination from steam and boiler-water solids can trigger the formation of bubbles or froth, also known as foaming.
+Foam may lower the efficiency of your boiler unit and can be detected with regular boiler maintenance.

 Low Pressure